jasminedevv/django-accounts-example-app/README.md

 ```sh
 $ django-admin startproject
 ```
-(will either need to have django installed globally or be in an active virtualenv with django installed)
+_(will either need to have django installed globally or be in an active virtualenv with django installed)_

+Next, rename the folder from 'django-accounts-example-app' to just 'accounts'.

+_Side note: I would recommend deleting the .git folder above messing around with submodules.
+This project is meant to be a baseline to build your own thing off of, not a package._

 ### in settings.py
 Add 'accounts' to INSTALLED_APPS: